bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 +----+----------+-------+----------+--------+---------------+
 ```

-If you wanted to get 2 entries you would change `LIMIT 2` and so on.
+If you wanted to get 2 entries, you would change `LIMIT 2` and so on.

 ## COUNT

-In case that you wanted to get only the number of entries in a specific column you could use the `COUNT` function.
+In case that you wanted to get only the number of entries in a specific column, you could use the `COUNT` function.
 This is a function that I personally use very often.

 The syntax is the following: